section-engineering-education/engineering-education/articles/getting-started-with-matlab/README.md

 *Note*: please be sure to execute all of the code together to allow the 3 plots to appear in the same figure.

 ### Conclusion
 This is just a *tip of the iceberg*.
-Change the amplitude, frequency, phase, subplot numbers, etc.. .
+Change the [amplitude](https://en.wikipedia.org/wiki/Amplitude), [frequency](https://en.wikipedia.org/wiki/Frequency), [phase](https://en.wikipedia.org/wiki/Phase_(waves)), subplot numbers, etc.. .
 Try it out for yourself and see the results.
 If you are interested more in MATLAB, keep following our [languages](https://www.section.io/engineering-education/topic/languages/) section to create future tutorials about SIMULINK and a lot more.
 Have a nice day!